 The Hack an Exoplanet platform provides a variety of inspirational resources for educators to engage students in STEM subjects using the fascinating topic of exoplanets as the learning context, including:

-All the materials necessary to organise the hackathon will be made freely available in the platform in multiple languages on 3 April 2023.
+All the materials necessary to organise the hackathon are freely available in the platform in multiple languages.
+Challenge 1 and Challenge 2 are already available and Challenge 3 will be made available soon!

 Contact your national contact point for more information about activities being developed in your country.
-A list of national contact points is provided in the Get involved section.
+A list of national contact points is provided in the Support in your country section.

 * Hack an Exoplanet best project prize is open to ESA Member States, Canada, Latvia, Lithuania, Slovakia or Slovenia.